Thursday, April 2, 2009

 I've been looking a film cameras of all things -- but the stuff like the Lomo.
 I have CameraBag for the iphone which emulates many of these cameras, but it isn't the same.

+This is a nice looking camera.
 Uses 35mm instead of medium format film, but gives you square pictures.
 The orange one is for me.

 Saturday, October 25, 2008